deepanshs/mrsimulator/docs/introduction/getting_started.rst

 -------

 A :ref:`method_documentation` object describes an NMR method.
-For this introduction, we will use the :func:`~mrsimulator.methods.BlochDecaySpectrum`, one of the pre-defined methods ``mrsimulator`` provides.
-Some attributes of the method still need to be defined as seen below.
+For this introduction, we will use the :func:`~mrsimulator.methods.BlochDecaySpectrum` which is one of the pre-defined methods.
+Some attributes of the method still need to be provided as seen below.

 .. code-block:: python